RamblingCookieMonster/PSDepend/README.md

 This is a simple PowerShell dependency handler.
 You might compare it to `bundle install` in the Ruby world or `pip install -r requirements.txt` in the Python world.

+PSDepend allows you to write simple *.depend.psd1 files that describe what dependencies you need, which you can invoke with `Invoke-PSDepend`

+WARNING: Opening this up quite early.
+Things will change.
+Would love ideas, feedback, pull requests, etc., but if you rely on this, consider pinning a specific version to avoid hitting breaking changes.

 ## Defining Dependencies

 Store dependencies in a PowerShell data file, and use *.depend.psd1 to allow Invoke-PSDepend to find your files for you.